graphprotocol/ens-subgraph/README.md

 These files are all written and complete in this repository.
 If you want to read about how to modify these files yourself, please check out https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md.

-This subgraph must be compiled from the `feature/block-stream` branch right now (September 26th 2018).
+**This subgraph must be compiled from the** `feature/block-stream` branch right now (September 26th 2018).
 In a few days this branch will be merged into master.

 The first 3327420 blocks will be skipped, as the ENS contracts did not exist on mainnet before this.
 Then it will take a while.
 The ENS contracts were highly active upon launch, and less active as of late.
-The whole thing took about 87hours on a 2017 Macbook Pro.
+The whole thing took about 7 hours on a 2017 Macbook Pro.

 The [Graph Node](https://github.com/graphprotocol/graph-node) contains full instructions for running a graph node.
-The steps below describe how to start up the ENS-Subgraph graph node
+The steps below describe how to start up the ENS-Subgraph graph node.

 ## Steps to get the ENS-Subgraph Running
   1. Install IPFS and run `ipfs init` followed by `ipfs daemon`